top of page

 Surgical Services We Provide:

-Strabismus, or crossed eyes, involves the misalignment of the eyes.
-Surgery to correct it typically entails making small incisions in the tissue covering the eye, adjusting the eye muscles' positioning or length to realign the eyes, and closing the incisions.
-This may involve weakening, strengthening, or repositioning the muscles using suture techniques.
-The surgery is performed under general anesthesia for children and local anesthesia with sedation for adults.
+Strabismus, or misalignment of the eyes can at times be corrected with surgery.
+Surgery to correct it typically entails making small incisions in the conjunctiva or tissue covering the eye, adjusting the eye muscles' positioning or length to realign the eyes, and closing the conjunctival incisions.
+The surgery is typically performed under general anesthesia but at times can be done under local anesthesia with sedation for adults.
 Recovery usually takes a few days to weeks, with follow-up appointments to monitor progress.
 While the surgery can improve eye alignment, it may not always fully correct the condition, and additional treatments may be necessary.

-Excision of an eyelid neoplasm involves surgically removing a growth or tumor from the eyelid, typically performed under local anesthesia with sedation or general anesthesia.
+Excision of an eyelid neoplasm involves surgically removing a growth or tumor from the eyelid, typically performed under general anesthesia in children.
 The procedure entails carefully incising around the neoplasm, removing it along with a margin of healthy tissue to ensure complete excision, and then closing the incision with fine sutures.
 Recovery may take several weeks, during which swelling, bruising, and discomfort may occur, and follow-up appointments are essential to monitor healing and assess for recurrence.
-Preservation of eyelid function and aesthetics is prioritized, with additional treatments such as radiation or chemotherapy considered for malignant neoplasms to prevent recurrence or metastasis.
-Early detection and treatment are crucial for optimal outcomes and long-term eye health.
+Preservation of eyelid function and aesthetics is prioritized.

 Preparing Your Child For Surgery?